Thanksgiving up Northwest

 Height Ashbury

-We visited the sector of what at one time (in the 60s) was the heart of the hippies of the world.
+We visited the sector of what at one time (in the 60s) was the heart of the hippies in the United States.

 Haight-Ashbury is a district of San Francisco, California, named for the intersection of Haight and Ashbury streets.
 It is also called The Haight and The Upper Haight.
 The neighborhood is known for having been the birthplace of the hippie counterculture of the 1960s.